Kimichka/Phase3-project/README.md

 ### $ pipenv install sqlalchemy alembic

-If for any reason the code does not work follow steps below:
+If for any reason the code does not work follow the steps below:

 ### Deactivate virtual environment:
  $deactivate